Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Can you use vitamin C after having laser treatment?

-According to Skinceuticals, CE+Ferulic is suitable for people who've had laser.
+These serums are suitable for people who’ve had laser treatment.
 Although you should always consult with your physician beforehand.

 How To Use Vitamin C Serum On Your Face